Scheduled MonumentsWalesCoity Burial Chamber

 What is Coity Burial Chamber?

-Coity Burial Chamber is a Neolithic chambered tomb located in Glamorgan, Wales, dating to the Neolithic period.
+Coity Burial Chamber is a Neolithic chambered tomb situated in the Vale of Glamorgan, Wales, dating to the Neolithic period.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM068.

 What period does Coity Burial Chamber date from?

 Coity Burial Chamber dates from the prehistoric period, and is classified as a chambered tomb.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Coity Burial Chamber?